Tallahassee Police Department: Investigation of alleged sexual assault

 On April 16, 2014, The New York Times reported irregularities in the investigation of an alleged sexual assault involving Florida State University quarterback Jameis Winston.
 A medical examination of the unnamed female revealed injuries consistent with sexual contact—bruises, semen—and the woman would later identify Jameis Winston by name as her alleged attacker.
 Tallahassee police did not promptly obtain a DNA sample from Winston.
 When police contacted Winston by phone, he initially delayed responding.
 Then, on advice from his attorney, Winston declined to be interviewed.
 The initial TPD investigation did not uncover the fact that a video of the sexual encounter had been taken by Seminoles teammate Chris Casher.
 The video was later deleted or lost by Casher.

 Shooting of Tony McDade

-On May 27, 2020, a white TPD officer shot 38-year-old African-American Tony McDade, a 38-year-old transman, following reports of a fatal stabbing in Leon Arms Apartments.
+On May 27, 2020, a white TPD officer shot 38-year-old African-American Tony McDade, a 38-year-old trans man, following reports of a fatal stabbing in Leon Arms Apartments.
 The evening before the incident, McDade was physically assaulted.
 He later posted a video on Facebook in which he vowed to kill his attackers and would rather die at the hands of police than return to prison.
 The incident drew criticism as official police statements described McDade as a "woman" who "identified as a man".
 Eyewitness statements to local media contradicted police statements that McDade was armed with a gun at the time.

 A vigil was organised for May 28, this being the third police-shooting (after Wilbon Cleveland Woodard, and Mychael Johnson) since the appointment of Ravell as Chief of Police in December 2019.